Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/20-ocr.md

      ```
 4. When prompted, enter **3** and observe the output, which is the text extracted from the document.

-## More information

-For more information about using the **Azure AI Vision** service to read text, see the [Azure AI Vision documentation](https://docs.microsoft.com/azure/cognitive-services/computer-vision/concept-recognizing-text).

 ### Review
 In this lab, you have completed:
- +  Open the cloned folder in Visual Studio Code.
+ +  Opened the cloned folder in Visual Studio Code.
- +  Provision a Cognitive Services resource
+ +  Provisioned a Cognitive Services resource
- +  Prepare to use the Azure AI Vision SDK
+ +  Prepared to use the Azure AI Vision SDK
- +  Use the Read API to read text from an image
+ +  Used the Read API to read text from an image
- +  Use the Read API to read text from a document
+ +  Used the Read API to read text from a document
- +  Read handwritten text
+ +  Readed handwritten text

-## You have successfully completed the lab
+## You have successfully completed the lab, proceed with the next exercises.